chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 # Feature best practices

-✅ **DO** consider localizing all user visible strings.
+✅ **DO** consider localizing all user-visible strings.
 If you go with localization then this should be done consistently.

 ✅ **DO** consider adding dirty checks to UIs that require explicit saving and provide user prompts on navigating away with changes.

 # Components

 ✅ **DO** create small composable components, much like lego pieces that plug together, over large monolithic components.
 This allows for easier to reason about components that are easy to reuse and test.
-This can also make responsibility boundaries very clear and in particular help isolate state.
+This can also make responsibility boundaries very clear and in particular help isolate the state.
 This can also lead to more readable JSX.

 ```typescript